Facebook Pixel Code

 CATEGORY POINT DEDUCTIONS

-The ballet and pointe dance categories can contain no gymnastic/acrobatic tricks.
+The ballet and pointe dance categories cannot contain gymnastic/acrobatic tricks.
 A one half (.5) point deduction per judge will be made for any gymnastic/acrobatic tricks in these categories.

 • Tricks not allowed are movements that pass through or stop at a fully inverted (upside down) position with both feet off the floor (the torso passing or stopping directly over the top of ones head/shoulders).
 The only exceptions to this are forward, backward and shoulder rolls, and acrobatic tricks in lifts (a lift being defined as being supported by another dancer with any body part).